cert-ctf/ctf_2023/README.md

 ![map](./map.png)

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).

-To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).
+This is a gematik TI_ctf Event Map.

 ## Structure
 * *public*: Static files like PDFs or audio files